 Micro Four-Thirds Lens Mount

-There is exactly one lens – one – that we sell at Z Systems which supports power zoom from the MFT mount, but it is a versatile one – a Panasonic Lumix 45-147mm (90-350mm equivalent) lens.
-Luckily, this lens is suitable for many situations.
+While there are many lenses that will work with this camera, the most popular seems to be a Panasonic Lumix 45-147mm (90-350mm equivalent) lens.
+This lens is suitable for many situations.
 So with that out of the way, let’s talk about why this new iteration of Blackmagic’s Studio Camera is just too good of a value to not take a serious look at.

 Improved Light Sensitivity and Image Quality